 However, the ten-pound guideline for three-season use appears to be a generally accepted guideline sometime around the year 2000 or shortly after that time.
 And the 10-lb UL benchmark probably originated on BPL or at least gained popularity there.

-ADDENDUM: As Ron Bell of Mountain Laurel Designs indicated, Super Ultra Light (SUL, base pack weight of 5 lbs or less) is also, functionally, nothing new.
+ADDENDUM: As Ron Bell of Mountain Laurel Designs indicated below (taking a poncho liner, hammock, and a minimal amount of gear for summer backpacking), Super Ultra Light (SUL, base pack weight of 5 lbs or less) is also, functionally, nothing new.
 In more temperate climates, warm weather, or short trips, taking that low of a pack weight is very feasible.
 As with the 10 lb limit, the 5 lb SUL limit fits nicely into our desire for round numbers and seems to been given a more concrete definition on Backpacking Light as well.
 In this case, in 2003 with Ryan Jordan’s ” SuperUltraLight: Breaking the Five-Pound Barrier” article.
 Unfortunately, BPL does not seem to have the originally referenced article anymore.
 And it is not cached on the Wayback Machine.
 I did find a partial Google Books reference, though.

 As of 2019, the more common definition for XUL appears to be three pounds or less.
 Looks like the current standard kicked in around 2008 as a benchmark.
 At least it seems based on the Google results in aggregate.
 And a term also made popular on BPL with Alan Dixon posting some of the earlier sub-3lb XUL lists